 Independent Study in Physics (PHYS 199)

 For the physics students who wish to pursue topics not included in the regular curriculum.
-Possible projects include a research paper, a computer project, sophisticated problem-solving, or innovative experiments in areas such as holography, lasers, or superconductivity.
+Possible projects include a research paper, a computer project, sophisticated problem-solving, or innovative experiments in physics.
+Students must contract with a physics instructor specifying course content and hours/week.
 Credit/No Credit grading.
 CSU transferrable.
 1 to 3 units.

 Selected Topics in Physics (PHYS 298)